kubedb/docs/docs/guides/mysql/schema-manager/initializing-with-script/index.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-{{< notice type="warning" message="This is an Enterprise-only feature.
-Please install [KubeDB Enterprise Edition](/docs/setup/install/enterprise.md) to try this feature." >}}

 # Initializing with Script

-This guide will show you how to to create database and initialize Script with MySQL `Schema Manager` using `KubeDB Enterprise Operator`.
+This guide will show you how to to create database and initialize Script with MySQL `Schema Manager` using KubeDB Ops Manager.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- Install `KubeDB Enterprise Operator` in your cluster following the steps [here](https://kubedb.com/docs/latest/setup/install/enterprise/).
+- Install KubeDB Ops Manager in your cluster following the steps [here](https://kubedb.com/docs/latest/setup/install/enterprise/).
 - Install `KubeVault Enterprise Operator` in your cluster following the steps [here](https://kubevault.com/docs/latest/setup/install/enterprise/).

 - You should be familiar with the following `KubeDB` and `KubeVault` concepts: